-- Ability to to convene and facilitate a committee of key stakeholders to inform assessment design in order to track the most salient points of data for community-campus collaborations
+- Ability to convene and facilitate a committee of key stakeholders to inform assessment design in order to track the most salient points of data for community-campus collaborations.

 - Ability to track participation rates of students, staff, faculty, and community partners to report on who is doing what and towards what goal area.